vifino/pam_lua/README.md

 ```
 - Edit a PAM config file and add a line using `pam_lua.so`, say `auth	sufficient	pam_lua.so script=/path/to/script.lua`
   - Note: If the script is incorrect, you might not be able to log in.
 If it contains backdoors, someone else might get in...

+## Examples

+A dynamic MOTD generator I made is here: [motd.lua](https://gist.github.com/vifino/b95713dcdf174ba96aa743264b107ff2).
+It ain't the prettiest code-wise, but it does the job.
+Ships with Clippy!

 ## API
 - `pam.type`